XJINE/Unity_ExpressionParser/README.md

 # Unity_ExpressionParser

-ExpressionParser is simple implemantation to parse espression into float value with ``DataTable``.
+ExpressionParser is simple implemantation to parse expression into float value with ``DataTable``.

 ```csharp
 public static class ExpressionParser